sahil-rawat/sahil-rawat.github.io/_posts/2021-07-22-INTRO-TO-C-VI.md

 ---
 This is the sixth post in the series [Intro To C](https://www.sahilsinghrawat.in/posts/INTRO-TO-C-I/) In the last post we learned about Flow Control Statements

-In this post, we will learn about Pointers
+In this article, we will learn about Pointers

-## Pointers
+## Pointers 👉🏻

 Pointers are one of the most feared things in the C language.
 They are the one thing that makes this language challenging at all.
 But why?